White Rice versus Brown Rice and Red Meat versus Vegetarian

 Well, that's not entirely accurate.
 That international collaboration of researchers concluded that negative effects of eating too much meat was only seen in large population studies.
 They said that there is risk, but it's small enough people shouldn't worry about it.

 Here's my problem with their statement.
 1 in 5 bowel cancers in the United Kingdom were directly linked to eating red and processed meats.
 In the Seventh Day Adventist study, the red meat eaters increased their risk of mortality by 20%.
-Those researchers may think increasing risk of death by 20% isn't significant, but I certainly do!
+Those researchers may think increasing the risk of death by 20% isn't significant, but I certainly do!

 The American Cancer Society agrees with me.
 Marjorie McCullough, a senior scientific director of the group said this.